 I think it can be looked at a couple of ways.
 The first is the cultural context — when the song was written the “cat and mouse” game between the sexes was just a fun joke.
 And, that’s an important point to note.
 But, it’s also a slippery slope when we just rest in “historical context.”
 Because of course we don’t think about the song the way in the way it was, we think about it in the way it is.
 With all the coverage of sexual harassment and assault that is happening, it becomes difficult to not strip down parts of our culture in order to figure out where we are supporting this violence.
 And I’m not sure that is a bad thing.
 It’s important that we reevaluate what we once thought was right and grow.

-She also told us she finds the self-empowerment reading, however reasonable-sounding, a stretch.
+She also told us she finds the self-empowerment reading, however reasonable sounding, a stretch.

 It’s hard, from a gendered perspective, to accept that she has the power.
 Even if we keep it in cultural context, as the author notes a few times, there is no doubt that she is being pursued and, at this point in music history, those types of wink-wink songs, where we accept that boys will be boys, were common.
 Also, if she’s playing coy because she wants to stay, this puts us back into the mindset that women really want sex, but can’t ask for it.
 So they have to be persuaded.
 No means yes.

 And that’s the crux of the problem.
-Even if “Baby, It’s Cold Outside” wasn’t written as a date rape anthem, its lighthearted treatment of a scenario we can’t help but recognize as sexual entrapment helps keep the “boys will be boys,” “no means yes” mindset alive.
+Even if “Baby, It’s Cold Outside” wasn’t written as a date rape anthem, its lighthearted treatment of a scenario we can’t help but perceive as sexual entrapment helps keep the “boys will be boys,” “no means yes” mindset alive.

 “Internalized patriarchy runs deep and thick,” Trier-Bieniek says.
 “Questioning our culture, especially when it is a tradition, is really difficult.”